Best hot cross buns, simnel cake and Easter desserts 2023

 For our Easter Supermarket Awards, 10 supermarkets submitted their best Easter treats across 17 categories.
 Packaging was completely removed and judges tasted all items blind.
 Comments and a score out of 10 were submitted for each product in the category via anonymous online judging forms.
 The entire judging process was overseen by an independent adjudicator.

 This year, the team tested more than 120 different products to find favourites in each category.
 As well as the winners, the Good Food judging panel also awarded ‘highly commended’ status to high-scoring favourites that deserve recognition.

-This year, testing took place remotely, with judges receiving coded packages, each filled with portioned out slices of simnel cake and whole, carefully wrapped hot cross buns so that they could blind-test them from home.
-Read on to find out which traditional, flavoured and gluten-free hot cross buns came out on top, as well as our favourite simnel cake for Easter 2021.
+Read on to find out which traditional, flavoured and gluten-free hot cross buns came out on top, as well as our favourite simnel cake and desserts for Easter 2023.